Morteza-Mohandes/HEIS/README.md

 =====================

 #### Description
-HEIS is a Stata package download and save the Iran household expenditure and income survey.
+HEIS is a Stata package for downloading and cleaning the Iranian household expenditure and income survey.
+Moreover, This package saves the tables of the dataset in _dta_ format.
+For now, the dataset of 1394 is not available yet, but 1381-1400 are available.

 #### Installation
 To install the package first you need to install "github" package: